susumutomita/Paddi/docs/index.md

 # Paddi Documentation

 Welcome to Paddi's documentation!
-Paddi is a multi-agent cloud audit automation tool designed for the Google Cloud AI Hackathon.
+Paddi is a multi-cloud security audit automation tool that uses AI agents to analyze and report security risks across multiple cloud environments.

 ## Overview

-Paddi automates cloud security auditing by leveraging Google Cloud's configuration data and Gemini (Vertex AI) to identify and explain security risks in natural language.
+Paddi automates cloud security auditing across GCP, AWS, and Azure by leveraging Vertex AI (Gemini) to identify and explain security risks in natural language.
+It features autonomous AI agents that can recursively investigate security issues and generate comprehensive reports.

 ## Contents